Easy to Difficult Bible Trivia Quiz

 The first step to enter heaven is to believe in Jesus.

-This would be followed by confessing that you are a sinner, asking God to forgive you for the sins you have committed, repenting of your sins, and requesting God to grant you entry into heaven.
+This would be followed by confessing that you are a sinner, asking God to forgive you for the sins you have committed, repenting of your sins, and requesting that God grant you entry into heaven.

 John 14:6.